royderks/ai-web-workshop/README.md

     ```
 </details>

-Ask a question like "What are the highlights in amsterdam?" and the response should match the format of the examples.
+Ask a question like "What are the best museums in amsterdam?" and the response should match the format of the examples.
 Try for yourself, see the difference when you change the provided examples.

 BONUS: Edit the application to allow follow-up questions by [passing the chat history](https://js.langchain.com/docs/modules/memory/how_to/summary#usage-with-an-llm).

+BONUS: You can also implement few shot prompting without using chat, for this you can use [prompt pipelines](https://js.langchain.com/docs/modules/model_io/prompts/pipeline).

 ### Excercise 9